-As we worked through his options for changing his style and approach, we discussed specific instances and role played the scenarios.
-After we had explored his options, I asked him “How do you think you will be able to effect this behavior once you’re back in the field?”
+As we worked through his options for changing his style and approach, we discussed specific instances and role-played the scenarios.
+After we had explored his options, I asked him “How do you think you will be able to affect this behavior once you’re back in the field?”

 He was stumped for a moment.
 He really couldn’t think of ways to make it work.

 The choice was simple.
 Either react the old way or respond with the new framework and mindset.

 I suggested he think of a trigger.
 It was going to be easy to know when a confrontation was about to begin.